- The Budget Process

 The general practice at ACM is that the SIG Treasurer or SIG Chair approves expense items by email.

 To cover overhead, SIG leaders (through action of the SGB) have chosen to implement a formula based on a sliding scale, starting at 16% in FY'07 and FY '08, and decreasing by 0.8% for every $125K of expenses.
 Thus different SIGs and their conferences vary in the percentage used for overhead.
 The activities covered under overhead include general office support for SIGs and their conferences, accounting and finance support, and assistance with publications, membership, marketing, webpage/wikis, etc.

-For background and detail of recent discussions of the topics of overhead and allocation, see Minutes of the SGB,
+For background and detail of discussions of the topics of overhead, see Minutes of the SGB,

 and additional discussion at the SGB meetings of